MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 If the above steps don't resolve the problem, you can disable the BigQuery Storage API.

-### Unable to use DateTime type data in Direct Query mode
+### Unable to use DateTime type data in DirectQuery mode

-There's a known issue where the DateTime type isn't supported through Direct Query.
+There's a known issue where the DateTime type isn't supported through DirectQuery.
 Selecting a column with the DateTime type will cause an "Invalid query" error or a visual error.

 ## Enable Azure AD Single Sign-On (SSO) for Google BigQuery